isislovecruft/patternsinthevoid/content/hacking/replacing-a-thinkpad-bootflash-chip.md

 and
 [here's a closeup](|filename|../images/2013/12/30c3-hhacagb/schematic/02-closeup.jpg)
 of the section from that diagram pertaining to that LPC bus.

+Peter responded with the following explanation of SPI versus FWH:

+> How to access the boot flash has changed over time; originally it was all
+> paralell on an ISA bus, then came LPC, a 4-bit wide serial bus designed
+> by intel, with two different and incompatible commands (yay!) for reading
+> memory at a 32-bit address, one called "memory read", the other called
+> "firmware memory read".
+>
+> Intel made chipsets which required the latter and flash chips which responded
+> to the latter, and called such flash chips a "firmware hub".
+Other chipset and
+> flash chip makers instead used the "memory read" command and didn't invent any
+> particular names for their flash chips.
+They're generally called LPC flash,
+> although that's technically accurate for an FWH chip as well.
+>
+> Then came SPI, the 1-bit wide serial interconnect mostly used today to save
+> on PCB traces.
+To be fair, SPI was originally designed by motorola for
+> interconnecting microcontroller peripherals.
+"Serial Peripheral Interconnect"
+> the same is probably true for the memory access protocol used in PCs now.
+>
+> So SPI and FWH are mutually exclusive.
+The X60 schematic and PCB is from
+> a time just before SPI became the norm so it was designed to use either
+> SPI or FWH, but in practice I've only seen SPI used.
+>
+> U72 is the identifier in the schematic for the PMH-7 chip.
+> (U means it's some sort of integrated circuit and 72 means it's the 72nd IC)
+> I'd just refer to the lenovo chip as PMH-7.

 ### How do I pull the chip?